apache/cloudstack-documentation/source/adminguide/storage.rst

 background to the Secondary Storage.

 Volume snapshot can have tags associated with it.
-With a manual volume snapshot, tags can be set during the creation of the snapshot, or can be added (and removed) later during the lifetime of the snapshot, as shown below.
+With a manual volume snapshot, tags can be set during the creation of the snapshot, or can be added (or removed) later during the lifetime of the snapshot, as shown below.

 |snap-tags-1.PNG|